ctorrescuadra/Sustainability/README.md

-# Thermoeconomic Analysis of Biodiesel Production from Used Cooking Oils
+# Exergoecoloy as a tool for ecological modelling.
+### The case of the North American Food Chain

 **Paper publised in:** Sustainability

-**Authors:** Emilio Font de Mora, CÃ©sar Torres and Antonio Valero
+**Authors:** Emilio Font de Mora, César Torres and Antonio Valero

 ## Abstract